Thousands march in Boston for counter-protest to 'Free Speech Rally'

 The rally, which also drew opposition, was held in downtown Hot Springs near Confederate Memorial Park, where a statue of a Confederate soldier was dedicated in 1934.
 It was also the site of two alleged lynchings, according to The Arkansas Times.

 "Taking them down isn’t going to change the hate in someone’s heart.
-It’s not going to change the way they think about anything," he added, referring to the nationwide efforts to remove Confederate statues.
+It’s not going to change the way they think about anything," Del Brock added, referring to the nationwide efforts to remove Confederate statues.

+The pro-Confederate members were briefly accosted by counter-protesters.
+Two people, a man and women dressed in all black, were arrested after blocking the permitted march to the Confederate monument.

+Police arrested a third counter-protester for lighting a bandana with Confederate imagery on fire.

+"It was too soaked in sweat and wouldn't burn," said Tim Looper, who claimed he was the cousin of the man arrested.
+"No flames and just a bit of smoke — no more than a cigarette lit on the street."

+Josie Fernandez, park superintendent for Hot Springs National Park, confirmed the individual was cited for disorderly conduct, vandalism and other charges — including damaging natural resources.

-Local clergyman also attended the rally, opposing the racism they said has been openly expressed since last week's unrest in Virginia.
+Local clergymen and the town's sole rabbi also attended the rally, opposing the racism they said has been openly expressed since last week's unrest in Virginia.

 “My perspective is, what is the purpose of trying to conserve a statue?” asked Gregory Nettles, pastor of Visitors Chapel African Methodist Episcopal Church.
 “What does brick and mortar do when there’s no change in the heart?”

-Garrett Haake and Aaron Franco reported from Boston, Dartunorro Clark reported from New York, Jacob Rosenberg reported from Hot Springs, Arkansas.
+Garrett Haake and Aaron Franco reported from Boston and Dartunorro Clark reported from New York.
+Jacob Rosenberg reported from Hot Springs, Arkansas.